 Figure 1.
 Neonatal mortality rates are declining in every region worldwide

 Neonatal mortality rates and % declines by region, 1990 and 2012

 Neonatal mortality is increasingly important because the proportion of under-five deaths that occur during the neonatal period is increasing as under-five mortality declines.
-Because declines in the neonatal mortality rate are slower than those in the mortality rate for older children, worldwide, the share of neonatal deaths among under-five deaths increased from about 36 percent in 1990 to about 43 percent in 2011, and the trend is expected to continue.
-While the relative increase is modest (17 percent) at the global level, there are differences across regions.
-The largest increase has been in East Asia and Pacific (28 percent); the smallest in Central and Eastern Europe and the Commonwealth of Independent States (19 percent).
+Because declines in the neonatal mortality rate are slower than those in the mortality rate for older children, worldwide, the share of neonatal deaths among under-five deaths increased from about 37 percent in 1990 to about 44 percent in 2012, and the trend is expected to continue.

 Figure 2.
 Neonatal deaths are growing as a share of global under-five deaths

 Age distribution of global under-five deaths, 1990-2012

 Children who die before they complete 28 days of life often do so as a result of diseases and conditions that are readily preventable or treatable with proven, cost-effective interventions.
 Globally, morethan 20% of neonatal deaths were caused by sepsis and meningitis (12%) and pneumonia (10%) in 2012 (Figure 27).
 Sepsis, meningitis and pneumonia are highly treatable, provided simple interventions and basic treatment knowledge are available.
 Another 34% of neonatal deaths, the majority of them preventable, were caused by preterm birth complications.

 Figure 3.
 Most neonatal deaths are from preventable causes

 Global distribution of neonatal deaths, by cause, 2012